the-turing-way/the-turing-way/book/website/foreword/cite-us.md

 > The Turing Way Community, & Scriberia.
 (2020, March 3).
 Illustrations from the Turing Way book dashes.
 Zenodo. http://doi.org/10.5281/zenodo.3332807.

 We have used a few of these illustrations in the Welcome Bot's responses to new members' contributions in this GitHub repository.

-## Represent _The Turing Way_

-We have created a [promotion pack](https://github.com/alan-turing-institute/the-turing-way/tree/master/communications/promotion-pack) to help you in presenting and sharing about The Turing Way in your network.

-_The Turing Way_ team will be happy to provide help in delivering a talk by providing training or feedback.
-Please email [theturingway@gmail.com](mailto:theturingway@gmail.com) to set 1:1 meeting.